The Club Is Alive

-"The Club Is Alive" is a song by British boyband JLS.
+"The Club Is Alive" is a song by British boy band JLS.
 It was released in the United Kingdom on 2 July 2010 as the lead single from their second studio album, Outta This World.
 It was also included in the American EP version of their debut album.

 Background

 Its lyrics sample "The Sound of Music", composed by Richard Rodgers, to lyrics by Oscar Hammerstein II and originally performed by Mary Martin in the stage musical of the same name, but was later popularised by Julie Andrews in the 1965 film.
 It was written by Andrew Frampton, Savan Kotecha and Steve Mac and produced by Mac.
 Inspired by the musical film The Sound of Music, the song was originally intended for American rapper Flo Rida, but he declined.

 Critical reception

 Robert Copsey of Digital Spy gave the song a positive review stating that JLS had "managed to successfully step outside their comfort zone", giving the song four out of five stars.